‘We Would So Do This Again’: A Landsby Customer Review Of The Canadian With VIA Rail

 Please read below for a review of the trip in her own words.

-The Good, the Bad & the Ugly: We would so do it again!
+The Good, the Bad & the Ugly: We would so do this again!

 Written and Photographed by Wendy Whitehead